ryanmcgrath/takeoff/README.md

 To Install
 ----------------------------------------------------------------------------
-Download it, unzip it somewhere, load it up in your **[extensions tab](chrome://extensions/)** by loading an "unpacked" extension.
-Or, just drag and drop...easy.
-NOTE: You must enable developer tools to get this to work.
+Download it, unzip it somewhere, load it up in your extensions tab by loading an "unpacked" extension.

 Publicity
 ---------------------------------------------------------------------------